The Origins of the Green Seattle Partnership

 In the now 16 years since the partnership was formed, the volunteer community has gone above and beyond, pushing new frontiers in restoration.
 The 2016 graph below shows how the partnership grew tremendously after its inception in 2006, and the volunteers continued to come out strong in the decade that followed.

 In 2018, we celebrated 1 million volunteers over the partnership’s lifetime, an enormous milestone and a symbol of the community’s commitment to green spaces.
 Additionally, we’ve enrolled over half of Seattle’s forested parklands in restoration, ensuring that those lands will be cared for and restored for generations to come.
-Green Seattle Day is now officially recognized as such by the City of Seattle, a stirring proclamation for a city who is so dedicated to the environment.
+Green Seattle Day is now officially recognized as such by the City of Seattle, a stirring proclamation for a city that has demonstrated an immense dedication to the environment.